-As 2019 comes to a close it’s time to start thinking and planning for 2020 if you haven’t done so already.
+As the year comes to a close it’s time to start thinking and planning for the next year if you haven’t done so already.
 It’s going to be a great year!

 Why?
 Because I am going to show you how crafting a vision and writing clear goals will help you stay focused, intentional, and dedicated.

 A vision statement for your business is different than a mission statement.
 A mission statement is timeless; it doesn't change.
 Your vision does, however.
 As you achieve your vision, you create a new one.
 Or you update/revise your current one.

 Vision statements are time-bound.
 They should describe what you want your business to accomplish over time, ideally 5-10 years.
 They should also capture you and your business's core ideals and serve as a roadmap for all of your decisions.

 Additionally, vision statements should be lofty, yet focused.
 What this means is that you should dream big, but also be specific about where you want your business to be in the near future.
 You want it to inspire and propel you and your employees into action.

 Conciseness and precise language are imperative when crafting your vision, as well as using the present tense.

 Start by trying to answer this question: What impact do I want my business to have on the community?
 It’s okay if you don’t have an answer right this second, but you should have an answer soon.

 I’d like you to explore some examples of vision statements to help you develop your own: